 Here are some detailed notes on how to go about this.

-If you are contemplating making a substantial donation or remembering the Society in your Will, you would be welcome to contact the President (firstname.lastname@example.org) or the Executive Secretary, Caroline Wallace (email@example.com, 020 7291 9979).
+If you are contemplating making a substantial donation or remembering the Society in your Will, you would be welcome to contact the President (firstname.lastname@example.org) or the Interim Executive Secretary, Fiona Nixon (email@example.com, 020 7291 9979).